 Waterproof winter jacket

-Next you need an insulating, waterproof, windbreaker winter jacket.
+Next, you need an insulating, waterproof, windbreaker winter jacket.
 This final upper layer is very important because fleece, as already mentioned, isn’t water resistant.
-We recommend looking for a winter jacket made from down given this material, as already mentioned, is an excellent insulator while also being lightweight.
-If you go for a synthetic jacket, ensure it offers adequate warmth in ratio to its weight.
+We recommend looking for a winter jacket made from down, given that this material, as already mentioned, is an excellent insulator while also being lightweight.
+If you go for a synthetic jacket, ensure it offers adequate warmth in relation to its weight.
 A jacket with a detachable hood is a great option, as is one with closed pockets.

 This jacket will likely be one of the more expensive purchases you make in terms of gear if you don’t already have one, but we encourage you not to stint on this item.
 See it as an investment, because a quality jacket can travel with you through life.